filirnd/owbot/README.md

 ## Version
 0.1.0b

-This software is in beta stage, so not use it in production environments.
+This software is in beta stage, so don't use it in production environments.

 ## Description
 OWBot is a telegram bot for OpenWrt, made in golang and easily expandable.